linkwil/xchain-ios/README.md

 Based on original documentation by OpenTTD team [Link](http://devs.openttd.org/~truebrain/compile-farm/apple-darwin9.txt)

-With these files you may build odcctools and GCC 4.2.1 targetting Darwin/OS X.
+With these files you may build odcctools and GCC 4.2.1 targetting iOS running on POSIX (tested on Ubuntu Linux 12.04).

-This has been tested in the following environments:
+This has been tested on iOS 4.2.1 on iPhone 3G and iOS 5.1.1 on iPad 3.

-* x86_64-pc-linux-gnu with GCC 4.5.3

-The following targets have been tested:

-* i686-apple-darwin11
-* x86_64-apple-darwin11
-* arm-apple-darwin (requires iOS SDK)

-These might work:

-* ppc-apple-darwin11
-* ppc64-apple-darwin11

-Decide your target, and export:
+How to build:

-    export TARGET=i686-apple-darwin11
+    export TARGET=arm-apple-darwin

-11 denotes Lion, 10 for Snow Leopard, and 9 for Leopard.
-These are mostly superficial.
-All code will run on 10.5 and greater.

-Decide your prefix directory and set it to a variable.

     export PREFIX=/usr/$TARGET
     mkdir $PREFIX
     cd $PREFIX